University council: United Kingdom

 In most pre-1992 universities in the United Kingdom, council is the governing body.
-(In post-1992 universities this is the board ofgGovernors; in the Ancient universities of Scotland this is the court.)
-According to the Higher Education Code of Governance, the primary responsibilities of council include appointing the executive head of the institution (normally titled the vice-chancellor), delegate powers of management to them, and monitor their performance.
+(In post-1992 universities this is the board of governors; in the ancient universities of Scotland this is the court.)
+According to the Higher Education Code of Governance, the council's primary responsibilities include appointing the executive head of the institution (normally titled the vice-chancellor), delegating powers of management to them, and monitoring their performance, with a "clear separation of roles and responsibilities" between the council and the executive.
 The council is also the principal financial and business authority and the legal authority of the university, and the members of council are the trustees of the university.
 The council is therefore sometimes called the board of trustees (e.g., at the University of Bristol).